ssavitski/guides/source/testing/testing-components.md

-Here's an example test that asserts that the specified `externalAction` function is invoked when the component's internal `submitComment` action is triggered by making use of a test double (dummy function):
+Here's an example test that asserts that the specified `externalAction` function is invoked when the component's internal `submitComment` action is triggered by making use of a test double (dummy function).
+`assert.expect(1)` at the top of the test makes sure that the assertion inside the external action is called:

 ```tests/integration/components/comment-form-test.js
 import { moduleForComponent, test } from 'ember-qunit';